developmentseed/mursst-icechunk-updater/README.md

 ### Testing

 >[!WARNING]
-> Running the tests requires the user to be in-region (us-west-2) and have both S3 bucket access and EDL credentials configured as environment variables.
+> Running the integration tests requires the user to be in-region (us-west-2) and have both S3 bucket access and EDL credentials configured as environment variables.
 The current recommendation is to run the tests on the NASA-VEDA jupyterhub.

 Make sure the machine has sufficient RAM.
 The smallest server instances have caused issues in the past.